Our Approach

 1968

-Little, Brown and Company publishes Jon’s first children’s book, Beautiful Junk: A Story of the Watts Towers, about how creativity can transform anger into art.
+While Jon is in graduate school in curriculum design and counseling, Little, Brown and Company publishes his first children’s book, Beautiful Junk: A Story of the Watts Towers, about how creativity can transform anger into art.

 -